July 2010

 October 2004

-When transferring horse ownership always use Certified Mail or a reputable overnight service.
+When transferring horse ownership always use Qualified Mail or a reputable overnight service.
 By doing so, you will have documented records.

 September 2004